Phoenix scorches at 110 for 19th straight day, breaking big U.S. city records in global heat wave

-PHOENIX (AP) — The extreme heat scorching Phoenix blazed into the record books Tuesday, the 19th consecutive day temperatures hit at least 110 degrees Fahrenheit (43 Celsius) in a summer of suffering echoing around much of the globe.
+PHOENIX (AP) — The extreme heat scorching Phoenix set a record Tuesday, the 19th consecutive day temperatures hit at least 110 degrees Fahrenheit (43 Celsius) in a summer of suffering echoing around much of the globe.

-As human-caused climate change and a newly formed El Nino are combining to shatter heat records worldwide, the Phoenix region stands apart among major metropolitan areas in the U.S.
+As human-caused climate change and a newly formed El Nino combine to shatter heat records worldwide, the Phoenix region, where it reached 116 by 2 p.m., stands apart among major U.S. metropolitan areas.

 No other major city – defined as the 25 most populous in the United States – has had any stretch of 110-degree days or 90-degree nights longer than Phoenix, said weather historian Christopher Burt of the Weather Company.

-“It’s the longest streak that we’ve ever seen in this country,” said NOAA Climate Analysis Group Director Russell Vose, who chairs a committee on national records.
-“When you have several million people subjected to that sort of thermal abuse, there are impacts.”
+“When you have several million people subjected to that sort of thermal abuse, there are impacts,” said NOAA Climate Analysis Group Director Russell Vose, who chairs a committee on national records.

-Vose and others found smaller places such as Death Valley and Needles, California; and Casa Grande, Arizona, have had longer streaks, but not where many people live.
-Death Valley has had an 84-day streak of 110-degree temperatures and a 47-day streak of nighttime temperatures that haven't fallen below 90, Vose said.

 With Tuesday’s low of 94, the city has had nine straight days of temperatures that didn’t go below 90 at night, breaking another record there, according to National Weather Service meteorologist Matt Salerno, who called it “pretty miserable when you don’t have any recovery overnight.”

-On Monday, the city set a record for the hottest overnight low temperature: 95 (35 Celsius).
-The heat built up so early that the city hit the 110 mark a couple minutes before noon.
+On Monday, the city also set a record for the hottest overnight low temperature: 95 (35 Celsius).
+During the day, the heat built up so early that the city hit the 110 mark a couple minutes before noon.

 In the hours before the new record was set, ripples of sweat streamed down the sunburned face of Lori Miccichi, 38, as she pushed a shopping cart filled with her belongings through downtown Phoenix, looking for a place to get out of the heat.